-For most Americans, the word 'pancake' conjures a stack of fluffy, hot-off-the-griddle flapjacks, a pat of butter slowly melting beneath a rivulet of maple syrup.
-But pancakes take myriad forms around the world, from delicate French crêpes sprinkled with sugar to spongy, sour Ethiopian injera to chewy-crisp Japanese okonomiyaki, studded with seafood and drizzled with sticky brown sauce and mayo.
+For most Americans, the word "pancake" conjures a stack of fluffy, hot-off-the-griddle flapjacks, a pat of butter slowly melting beneath a rivulet of maple syrup.
+But pancakes take myriad forms around the world, from delicate French crepes sprinkled with sugar to spongy, sour Ethiopian injera to chewy-crisp Japanese okonomiyaki, studded with seafood and drizzled with sticky brown sauce and mayo.

-Once you expand your horizons, you realize that pancakes are a tricky business, and they're nigh-impossible to define.
-I've spent weeks hurtling down the rabbit hole, musing over existential questions like, where do flatbreads end and pancakes begin?
+Once you expand your horizons, you realize that pancakes are a tricky business, and they're nigh impossible to define.
+I've spent weeks hurtling down the rabbit hole, musing over existential questions like: where do flatbreads end and pancakes begin?
 Are cookies pancakes?
 What about biscuits or scones?
 Is everything pancake?

 You may be relieved to learn that everything is not, in fact, pancake.
 But pancakes are one of mankind's oldest prepared foods, which is why you'll find some iteration of them in virtually every cuisine around the world.
-The very concept of the pancake is millenia old, a legacy of our earliest forays into grain-milling.
+The very concept of the pancake is millennia old, a legacy of our earliest forays into grain-milling.
 Indeed, it's likely that the earliest pancakes were indistinguishable from flatbreads—I'm talking wild grains, pulverized between a couple of stones, mixed into a paste with water, and cooked on greased rocks heated over an open fire.
 That's right: pancakes?
 Totally Paleolithic fast food.

 And that's where a clearer understanding of the pancake starts to emerge: Both pancakes and flatbreads embody the idea that the most common and basic ingredients can combine into a whole far greater than the sum of its parts.
-They're quick-cooking staples that don't require anything more than a pan (or a rock) and a heat source, but they're also the basis for more involved cooking methods, canvases for countless ingredient combinations.
-They're staple foods to be peppered with seafood, poultry, aromatics or fruit; topped with whipped cream or cheeses, syrups, caviar, chutneys, or jam; used as a wrap for hearty stewed meats and vegetables.
+They're quick-cooking and don't require anything more than a pan (or a rock) and a heat source, but they're also the basis for more involved cooking methods, canvases for countless ingredient combinations.
+They're staple foods to be peppered with seafood, poultry, aromatics, or fruit; topped with whipped cream or cheeses, syrups, caviar, chutneys, or jam; used as a wrap for hearty stewed meats and vegetables.
 Tortillas become tacos; injera an entire Ethiopian feast; arepas a hearty, satisfying Venezuelan sandwich.

 In other words, a pancake, no matter how you define it, is a lens through which to see the world.
 Before we dive in, though, let's take a look at the most common pancake variables you're likely to encounter.

 - The flour: While your box of Aunt Jemima contains wheat flour, any variety of grain can be ground into a flour, from rice to corn to buckwheat and beyond.
-And that's not even counting other starchy ingredients like potatoes, nuts, and legumes, which frequently replace or combine with grain flours in common pancake batters.
+And that's not even counting other starchy ingredients, like potatoes, nuts, and legumes, which frequently replace or combine with grain flours in common pancake batters.

-- Leavening agents: Many pancakes, from crêpes to arepas, go unleavened.
+- Leavening agents: Many pancakes, from crepes to arepas, go unleavened.
 But fluffier renditions often get a dose of baking powder or yeast for a rise.

 - Cooking method: The strictest definition of pancakes suggests stovetop cooking in a pan or on a griddle, where they're typically flipped and cooked on both sides.
-Yet crêpes only cook on one side and certain exceptions, like the Dutch baby or Finland's pannukakku, cook in the oven, instead.
+Yet crepes cook only on one side, and certain exceptions, like the Dutch baby or Finland's pannukakku, cook in the oven instead.
 We're equal opportunists here, so we'll take a look at them all.

-Of course, far more can differ than just ingredients: there are hundreds of pancake varieties and thousands of ways to prepare, serve, fill, and eat them.
+Of course, far more can differ than just ingredients: There are hundreds of pancake varieties and thousands of ways to prepare, serve, fill, and eat them.
 Here are 23 great ones that we think you should get to know.